-Our study has several limitations, including lack of long-term follow-up to assess whether patients did end up receiving or benefiting from recommended therapies.
-In fact, there is evidence that MTB recommendations are often not followed in practice12.
+Our study has several limitations, including lack of long-term followup to assess whether patients did end up receiving or benefiting from recommended therapies.
+In fact, there is evidence that MTB recommendations are often not followed in practice.
 Patients were only included in the study if their presenting provider completed the survey prior to MTB discussion, which could result in a sampling bias, especially as the majority of responses were from urology providers.
 Based on study design, to address our specific hypothesis there was no inclusion of a control group to directly compare our results.
-Our results from a tertiary referral center may not be generalizable to all centers that care for genitourinary oncology patients.
+Our results from a tertiary referral centre may not be generalizable to all centres that care for GU oncology patients.